ax-sh-ai/vllm-windows/README.md

+# HVVENT GOT IT TO WORK YET
+# CANT ACCESS SERVER ⚠️

 # Welcome to vLLM Windows Home!
 This repository contains a Docker Compose setup for running vLLM on Windows.
 With this setup, you can easily run and experiment with vLLM on Windows Home.